 Revenue transactions are translated into USD at the rate applicable for the month in which the transaction took place.
 Monetary assets and liabilities have been translated at the closing USD exchange rate.
-The resulting differences, apart from those relating to estimated future claims or investments, are shown separately in the Income Statement.
+The resulting differences, apart from those relating to estimated future claims or investments, are shown separately in the Statement of Income.
 Non-monetary assets and liabilities are carried at the exchange rate prevailing at the date of the transaction.

-Exchange gains or losses arising on non-USD cash holdings are treated as realised and are included in the Income Statement.
+Exchange gains or losses arising on non-USD cash holdings are treated as realised and are included in the Statement of Income.